 This trading strategy looks not only at the price action of a particular security but also at the level of volume being traded.
 Volume is simply the number of shares changing hands, and it can give an indication as to how sustainable a price move might be.

-Money flow is a specific formula which takes the average of the high, low and closing prices and then multiplies that by the daily volume.
+Money flow is a specific formula that takes the average of the high, low and closing prices and then multiplies that by the daily volume.

 This gives some interesting clues on the overall sentiment of the stock or investment.
 As with all indicators, money flow should not be taken as gospel and is just one tool that can be used to build an overall strategy.